obsidianlad/GoldTouch/README.md

 This will give you a compiled GoldTouch.class.

-Then you will have to pack your own Jar with the following folder structure:
+Then you will have to pack your own GoldTouch.jar with the following folder structure:

 ```
+GoldTouch.jar
 ├── lad/
 │     └── obsidian/
 │           └── goldtouch/